PaulFrankling/proper_clobber/README.md

 If the user hasn't added an item to the basket, they are given the option of being guided back to the products page with a 'Continue Shopping' CTA button.

+When the user has items in the basket, the user can view which items they have added.
+They can see the image, name, sku code, size of item, price, quantity and subtotal, which shows the quantity selected multiplied by price of individual item.
+The total and delivery is shown below as well as the grand total.
+The grand total shows the price of the basket total and delivery fee added together (if delivery fee is applied).
+A message appears advising the user if they order x amount more they will qualify for free delivery.
+This message disappears if the user is spending over £50 and puts the delivery fee to £0.

+The total price information is detailed at the top of medium and small device screen as opposed to the bottom of large size screens.

 ### Checkout page

 ### Checkout Success page